OpenEvalProject/evals/manuscripts/elife-98462/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0464eyp60 Division of Infectious Diseases and Immunology, Department of Medicine, University of Massachusetts Chan Medical School Worcester United States
+1. Division of Infectious Diseases and Immunology, Department of Medicine, University of Massachusetts Chan Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))
-2. https://ror.org/05gq02987 Department of Pathology and Laboratory Medicine, Brown University Providence United States
+2. Department of Pathology and Laboratory Medicine, Brown University Providence United States ([ROR:05gq02987](https://ror.org/05gq02987))
-3. https://ror.org/04r1cxt79 Center for Global Health Research, Kenya Medical Research Institute Kisumu Kenya
+3. Center for Global Health Research, Kenya Medical Research Institute Kisumu Kenya ([ROR:04r1cxt79](https://ror.org/04r1cxt79))

 † Corresponding author

 ## Abstract

-Circulating T-follicular helper (cT FH ) cells have the potential to provide an additional correlate of protection against Plasmodium falciparum ( Pf ) as they are essential to promote B-cell production of long-lasting antibodies.
-Assessing the specificity of cT FH subsets to individual malaria antigens is vital to understanding the variation observed in antibody responses and identifying promising malaria vaccine candidates.
-Using spectral flow cytometry and unbiased clustering analysis, we assessed antigen-specific cT FH cell recall responses in vitro to malaria vaccine candidates Pf- schizont egress antigen-1 ( Pf SEA-1A) and Pf -glutamic acid-rich protein ( Pf GARP) within a cross-section of children and adults living in a malaria-holoendemic region of western Kenya.
-In children, a broad array of cT FH subsets (defined by cytokine and transcription factor expression) were reactive to both malaria antigens, Pf SEA-1A and Pf GARP, while adults had a narrow profile centering on cT FH 17- and cT FH 1/17-like subsets following stimulation with Pf GARP only.
-Because T FH 17 cells are involved in the maintenance of memory antibody responses within the context of parasitic infections, our results suggest that Pf GARP might generate longer-lived antibody responses compared to Pf SEA-1A.
-These findings have intriguing implications for evaluating malaria vaccine candidates as they highlight the importance of including cT FH profiles when assessing interdependent correlates of protective immunity.
+Circulating T-follicular helper (cTFH) cells have the potential to provide an additional correlate of protection against Plasmodium falciparum (Pf) as they are essential to promote B-cell production of long-lasting antibodies.
+Assessing the specificity of cTFH subsets to individual malaria antigens is vital to understanding the variation observed in antibody responses and identifying promising malaria vaccine candidates.
+Using spectral flow cytometry and unbiased clustering analysis, we assessed antigen-specific cTFH cell recall responses in vitro to malaria vaccine candidates Pf-schizont egress antigen-1 (PfSEA-1A) and Pf-glutamic acid-rich protein (PfGARP) within a cross-section of children and adults living in a malaria-holoendemic region of western Kenya.
+In children, a broad array of cTFH subsets (defined by cytokine and transcription factor expression) were reactive to both malaria antigens, PfSEA-1A and PfGARP, while adults had a narrow profile centering on cTFH17- and cTFH1/17-like subsets following stimulation with PfGARP only.
+Because TFH17 cells are involved in the maintenance of memory antibody responses within the context of parasitic infections, our results suggest that PfGARP might generate longer-lived antibody responses compared to PfSEA-1A.
+These findings have intriguing implications for evaluating malaria vaccine candidates as they highlight the importance of including cTFH profiles when assessing interdependent correlates of protective immunity.

 ## Introduction